Thomasin McKenzie

 Childhood and Youth

 Thomasin Harcourt McKenzie was born on July 26, 2000, in Wellington, New Zealand.
-Most of her family is involved in the entertainment industry.
+Acting runs in the family.
 Her grandmother, Kate Harcourt, is a well-known New Zealand actress, as is her mother, Miranda Harcourt.
 Her father, Stuart McKenzie, is a director.
-Both her older brother Peter and her younger sister Davida also work in film industry.
+Both her older brother Peter and her younger sister Davida also work in the film industry.

 Thomasin as a child (in the middle)